Semirings: Overview

 A \textbf{semiring} $(\mcA,+,\cdot,\zero,\one)$ is a set $\mcA $ with multiplication~$\cdot$ distributing over addition $+$, and having distinguished elements $\zero \ne \one$ such that $(\mcA, +,\zero)$ is an additive semigroup and $(\mcA, \cdot,\one)$ is a monoid, with $\zero$ multiplicatively absorbing, in the sense that $\zero \cdot a = a \cdot\ \zero = \zero$ for all $a\in \mcA.$\footnote{If need be, one easily can adjoin $\zero$ formally.
 There also is an easy construction for adjoining~$\one$, given in \cite[p.~3]{golan92}.}

 Semiring theory starts with the natural numbers $\Net$, and semirings were introduced formally by Vandiver~\cite{Va}.
 Golan's book \cite{golan92} is still an excellent resource, and \cite[Chapter 1]{golan92} has a wealth of examples.
-Semirings are a useful structure in computer programming, cf.~\cite{LMRS} since one proceeds step by step.
+Semirings are a useful structure in computer programming, cf.~\cite{LMRS} since in programming one moves forward but cannot assume to be able to move backwards.

 There is a thriving theory of semigroups and monoids, but much less so with semirings.
 A satisfactory categorical theory for monoids is provided in \cite{CHWW}, but it seems that the presence of the extra operation of addition without negation often complicates the situation and hampers basic categorical results.